What Is Data Mining? A Comprehensive Guide with Examples

 What is data mining?

 Data mining is applying different formulas to large datasets to find patterns, trends, and valuable insights.
-Leading companies use it to make data-driven decisions and improve strategies by uncovering specific insights about industry trends and consumer preferences.
+Leading companies use it to make and improve strategies by uncovering specific insights about industry trends and consumer preferences.

 The most common techniques or formulas companies use to mine data include: